FAQ

 • Do you still have to use salt and sand with this product?

-No, you do not have to use salt and sand with Road Guard Plus™.
+No, you do not have to use salt and sand with Road Guard Eco-Plus/Road Guard Plus™.
 However, it is safe to do so, and depending on the conditions, it is often recommended.
-Road Guard Plus™ can also be used to wet the sand before the sand is applied to roads, making it more effective.
+Road Guard Eco-Plus/Road Guard Plus™ can also be used to wet the sand before the sand is applied to roads, making it more effective.
 Ideally, these ingredients should all be used, in proper combination, to support optimal winter roads management.

 • Why would you recommend using this product with salt and sand?